helinoguuz/ai-vscode-extension/README.md

 npm run compile
 ```

-## Running DevMate from source
+## Running the extension from source

 1. Open the repository folder in VS Code.
-2. Press `F5` or select **Run DevMate Extension** from the Run and Debug view.
+2. Press `F5` or select **Run Extension** from the Run and Debug view.
 3. Wait for the Extension Development Host window to open.
-4. Click **DevMate** in the bottom-right status bar.
+4. Open the extension in the bottom-right status bar.

 The development extension is installed only in the Extension Development Host window.
 If a different demo project is needed, change the workspace path in `.vscode/launch.json` before pressing `F5`.

-The backend starts automatically when `devMate.manageLocalBackend` is enabled and `devMate.backendUrl` points to a local HTTP address.
-DevMate prefers a bundled backend executable when one is available for the current platform.
+The backend starts automatically when `the local-backend management setting` is enabled and `the backend URL setting` points to a local HTTP address.
+The extension prefers a bundled backend executable when one is available for the current platform.
 Development builds then fall back to `.venv`, `venv`, a configured interpreter, or Python on `PATH`.

 ## Configuring a model

-DevMate does not include provider credentials.
+The extension does not include provider credentials.

-1. Open DevMate.
+1. Open the extension.
 2. Click the model selector beside the Ask button.
 3. Configure the built-in Nemotron profile or add a custom profile.
 4. Enter an API key if the selected provider requires one.